 - Shaun of the Dead had Shaun plot out their every move to Ed once they've realized they're in a Zombie Apocalypse as a monologue over hilarious footage of him carrying out each act, calmly and with panache.
 As Ed reminds him about something else Shaun amends his previous plan to accomodate it.
 From then on they, of course, have trouble each step along the way.

 - Pick a fairy tale, any fairy tale.
 The father who likes to watch prospective sons-in-law die, the little old man you weren't a jerk to, and even the victim of the curse will give you a long, detailed "to do" list.
-Just to shake things up, you will screw up at least one of the instructions in a What an Idiot moment.
+Just to shake things up, you will screw up at least one of the instructions.

 - Pan's Labyrinth mainly follows this formula, but large parts are clearly obfuscated, which sets the audience on edge.